implosion07/music-generation/README.md

 ```

 ## 🚀 Usage
-- Run the respective Jupyter Notebooks to get the results
+- Run the Python scripts to get the results